For One Black Woman, the Opportunity Gap Means A Lifetime Loss of Nearly $1M

 New report examines the opportunity gap

-Our latest report, “To Fix Racial Pay Inequities, Focus on Transparency and Accountability,” takes a hard look at what’s driving these pay disparities — in particular, the opportunity gap.
+Our latest report, To Fix Racial Pay Inequities, Focus on Transparency and Accountability, takes a hard look at what’s driving these pay disparities — in particular, the opportunity gap.
+The opportunity gap is the disproportionate access to opportunities such as jobs and promotions.

 In Fortune 100 companies, 84% of CEOs, 80% of CTOs, and 96% of CFOs are white.
-While it may be tempting to brush off the lack of diversity at this level by saying that the talent pool isn’t diverse, that’s only a symptom of the real root of the issue.
+While it may be tempting to brush off the lack of diversity at this level by saying the talent pool isn’t diverse, that’s only a symptom of the real root of the issue.

 There are also organizational processes and decisions — like how you hire, promote, and compensate employees — that factor in.
 Despite your best intentions, you may find some of your business practices are actually part of the problem and adding to the opportunity gap.